gangwug/SRBR_SMTSARworkshop2016/README.md

 ##### 5. Download three repositories to your notebook computer

 * Click [SRBR_SMTSAworkshop](https://github.com/gangwug/SRBR_SMTSAworkshop), [MetaCycleApp](https://github.com/gangwug/MetaCycleApp) and [PSEA](https://github.com/ranafi/PSEA) one by one to visit each repository.
-* Within each repository, click 'Download ZIP' button on the right side of the pasge to download each repository to your laptop.
+* Within each repository, click 'Download ZIP' button on the right side of the pasge to download each repository to your notebook computer.
+* Unzip the downloaded repositories, and put them on the Desktop of your notebook computer.

 ##### 6. Prepare your own datasets if you hope to try them at the end of this workshop.
 * Prepare your own datasets in the same format as the sample sets.
 See the file 'Hughes2009_MouseLiver1h.txt' provided in the 'data-raw' directory of the SRBR_SMTSAworkshop repository as an example.